Updated

 - API reminders, CLI commands, prompt templates, team conventions

-- YAML frontmatter for sections, tags, and display order
+- YAML frontmatter or JSON fields for sections, tags, and display order

-- No import step — files are referenced in place
+- Files are referenced in place after you add them

 - Re-indexes on launch and on file change